 This changes the kind of exercise riders will get while using an e-bike.
-While a standard bike and an e-bike both offer cardio workouts, e-bikes have an added element that gives you an additional workout more akin to weight training.
+While a standard bike and an e-bike both offer cardio workouts, weight training.
 The increased effort needed to balance and maneuver the e-bike as you ride it strengthens your core as you go.

 This gives an e-bike an advantage, as the more muscles you develop, the more calories you will burn.
 While the standard bike might initially offer a higher calorie burn rate, an e-bike rider might see that difference shift or disappear in weeks.
 The stronger your core becomes, the better you’ll feel and the faster you’ll burn calories.